flomesh-io/osm-edge-docs/content/en/docs/guides/traffic_management/iptables_redirection.md

 ## Outbound port exclusions

-Outbound TCP based traffic from applications is by default intercepted using the `iptables` rules programmed by OSM, and redirected to the Envoy proxy sidecar.
-In some cases, it might be desirable to not subject certain ports to be redirected and routed by the Envoy proxy sidecar based on service mesh policies.
-A common use case to exclude ports is to not route non-application logic based traffic via the Envoy proxy, such as control plane traffic.
+Outbound TCP based traffic from applications is by default intercepted using the `iptables` rules programmed by osm-edge, and redirected to the Pipy proxy sidecar.
+In some cases, it might be desirable to not subject certain ports to be redirected and routed by the Pipy proxy sidecar based on service mesh policies.
+A common use case to exclude ports is to not route non-application logic based traffic via the Pipy proxy, such as control plane traffic.
 In such scenarios, excluding certain ports from being subject to service mesh traffic routing policies becomes necessary.

 Outbound ports can be excluded at a global mesh scope or per pod scope.

 ### 1. Global outbound port exclusions

-OSM provides the means to specify a global list of ports to exclude from outbound traffic interception applicable to all pods in the mesh, as follows:
+osm-edge provides the means to specify a global list of ports to exclude from outbound traffic interception applicable to all pods in the mesh, as follows:

-1. During OSM install using the `--set` option:
+1. During osm-edge install using the `--set` option:
     ```bash
     # To exclude the ports 6379 and 7070 from outbound sidecar interception
     osm install --set="osm.outboundPortExclusionList={6379,7070}